jake314159/markdown-latex/readme.md

 ##Required tex packages

-Currently markdownlatex imports all the required tex packages even if they aren't used in the document.
-You can manually remove the unused packages from the tex file as a temporary solution until markdownlatex is designed to only include the packages needed.
-Below is a list of packages which will be included (and what they are used for).
+Below is a list of tex packages which may be required to compile the created .tex files.
+They will only be included if they are actually required so you may not need all of the packages listed below.
+Also included is a short explanation as to what they are used for so you can predict which ones you will need.

 + *listings* (For code blocks)
 + *tabularx* (used for tables)
 + *xcolor* (used for shading every other table row and code highlighting)
 + *tableShade* (used for shading every other table row)
-+ *geometry* (used for selecting custom margin sizes (can't be removed))
++ *geometry* (used for selecting custom margin sizes) (always required)
 + *ulem* (used for strikethroughs)
 + *graphicx* (used for images)
 + *amsmath* (used for equations)